AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/content-fragments/content-fragments-models.md

 Uma seleção de tipos de dados está disponível para definir seu modelo:

 * **Texto em linha única**
-   * Adicione um ou mais campos de uma única linha de texto; o comprimento máximo pode ser definido
+   * Add one, or more, fields of a single line of text; the maximum length can be defined
 * **Texto multilinha**
-   * Uma área de texto que pode ser Rich Text, Plain Text ou Markdown
+   * A text area that can be Rich Text, Plain Text or Markdown
 * **Número**
-   * Adicionar um ou mais campos numéricos
+   * Add one, or more, numerical fields
 * **Booleano**
-   * Adicionar uma caixa de seleção booleana
+   * Add a boolean checkbox
 * **Data e hora**
    * Adicionar uma data e/ou hora
 * **Enumeração**